Antelope-Memento/antelope_memento/README.md

 ===========================================

-In essence, Memento is a MariaDB or Postgresql/TimescaleDB database containing transaction traces from an EOSIO blockchain (such as EOS, Telos or WAX), and providing convenient indexes for quick searching.
+In essence, Memento is a MariaDB or Postgresql/TimescaleDB database containing transaction traces from an Antelope (ex-EOSIO) blockchain (such as EOS, Telos or WAX), and providing convenient indexes for quick searching.

 A typical use case for Memento is tracking incoming and outgoing payments for a specific account, and checking their reversibility.